 My feelings of unease grew.
 Perhaps I needed a joint.

 Before I could get up to leave and light one up, Amir and Aisha stood up and announced their departure.
-With a two-year-old daughter in tow, they hugged and kissed friends and family and headed off.
+With a two-year-old daughter in tow, they hugged and kissed friends and family before heading off.
 Amir and Aisha were a sweet couple; very loved in our little community.
 Asher stood up for the first time in what seemed hours and gave the couple big hugs.

 “Fuck, this guy is taller and lankier than I thought.
 Dude needs to eat more,” I thought to myself.
 I was feeling petty for some reason.